Welcome to our first issue for 2018!

 Between issues of The eBullet, keep up with all the happenings in Mayberry with the daily Who's Been Messin' Up the Bulletin Board? (aka "WBMUTBB?")
 Digest.
 It's a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
 "WBMUTBB?" also has its own Archives where you can follow the ongoing stream of messages.

-And TAGSRWC publishes Weaver's Newsletter in alternate months to The eBullet.
+TAGSRWC publishes Weaver's Newsletter in alternate months to The eBullet.
 Like The eBullet, the Weaver's Newsletter is free.
 Its focus is tilted a little more to Mayberry merchandise and collectibles and quick newsflashes.
-It has some content overlap with The eBullet, sometimes earlier and sometimes later.
+It has some content overlap with The eBullet, sometimes earlier and sometimes later, depending on the timing of the news.
 To sign up, go to Weaver's Newsletter Sign-Up.

-The next eBullet is planned for July, and the next Weaver's Newsletter is scheduled for June.
+The next eBullet will be published in March.
+Meanwhile, the next Weaver's Newsletter is scheduled for February.